-There are now two different types of credit cards that offer airline miles.
-The traditional kind are those that are co-branded with the airline and offer miles in their program.
-The rewards that these cards offer are only as strong as the frequent-flier program they are attached to, so it’s important to understand exactly how easy it is to use the miles before you decide to earn them.
-But, in addition, traditional airline credit cards can also offer benefits such as free checked bags, credit toward elite status and discounts on in-flight purchases.
+There are two types of credit cards that offer miles.
+The traditional kind are those co-branded with an airline and offer miles in their program.
+Miles earned are tied to the co-branded airline, encouraging brand loyalty.
+The rewards these cards offer are only as strong as the frequent-flier program they are attached to, so it’s important to understand exactly how easy it is to use the miles before you earn them.
+Traditional airline credit cards can also offer benefits such as free checked bags, credit toward elite status and discounts on in-flight purchases.

-The other type of credit cards that offers airline miles are those that offer points that can later be transferred to airline miles in one of several different programs.
-Many credit card users gravitate toward these kind of credit cards so they can redeem their miles with different airlines depending on their travel needs.
+The other type of credit cards that offer airline miles are those offering points that can later be transferred to miles in one of several different programs.
+This card may be preferable if you wish to redeem your miles with more than one airline.

 Which Type of Card Should You Pick?

 If you are loyal to a single airline and want to earn the most possible miles with that carrier, you will probably want a traditional airline mileage credit card.
-This can also be a good choice for infrequent travelers who are looking for additional benefits on that carrier.
+This can also be a good choice for infrequent travelers looking for additional benefits on one carrier.

-Before you start narrowing the field to pick an airline miles credit card, you should check your credit, because you generally need a good score to qualify for some of these rewards cards’ benefits.
-You can view two of your credit scores for free, updated every 14 days, on Credit.com.
-Also, it’s important to read the terms and conditions within the fine print of the card’s agreement so you know what you’re signing up for.
+Before embarking on the journey of finding the right airline miles credit card for you, check your credit.
+Generally, you need a good score to qualify for some of these rewards cards’ benefits.
+You can view two of your credit scores for free on Credit.com.
+As you’re searching for the perfect card, make sure to read the terms and conditions of the card’s agreement so you know what you’re signing up for.

 Our Picks for the Best Co-Branded Airline Credit Cards

-Why We Picked it: This card offers a whopping six times the points for JetBlue purchases, double points for purchases from grocery stores and restaurants and one point per dollar spent elsewhere.
-Benefits include a free checked bag, 50% off all in-flight purchases and the ability to earn Mosaic elite status after spending $50,000 on your card in a calendar year.
-Points can be pooled between family members and you even get a 10% rebate on the points you redeem, as well as a 5,000-point bonus every year on your account anniversary.
+Why We Picked It: This card offers six points per dollar for JetBlue purchases, two points per dollar for purchases from grocery stores and restaurants and one point per dollar spent elsewhere.
+The points you rack up on your TrueBlue account don’t expire.
+Other benefits include one free checked bag, 50% off eligible inflight purchase and the ability to pool and share points with family members.
+This is great for families of frequent travelers.
+You also have the ability to enjoy TrueBlue Mosaic benefits for one year after spending $50,000 on your card in a calendar year.
+Plus, you receive a 5,000-point bonus every year on your account anniversary.

 Signup Bonus: Cardholders can earn 30,000 bonus points after they spend $1,000 in purchases within the first 90 days of getting the card.

-Signup Bonus: Cardholders get 25,000 bonus Starpoints after they spend $3,000 within the first three months.
+Signup Bonus: Cardholders earn 50,000 bonus miles after they spend $2,500 within the first three months.

 Our Picks for the Best Miles Credit Cards

-Why We Picked it: The Chase Sapphire Preferred (see full review here) offers two times the points back on travel and dining and one point back everywhere else.
+Why We Picked it: The Chase Sapphire Preferred (see full review) offers two points per dollar spent on travel, including trains, airfare, cabs and hotels.
+It also offers two points per dollar spent on dining and one point per dollar on purchases made everywhere else.
 These points can be redeemed as statement credits or transferred to a number of partnering frequent flier and hotel loyalty programs, including United MileagePlus, Southwest Rapid Rewards and Marriott Rewards, at a one-to-one value.
-You also get ancillary benefits, like trip delay reimbursement and baggage delay insurance and, oh yeah, there’s a sweet signup bonus.
+There are also other perks, like trip cancellation/interruption insurance up to $10,000 and primary auto rental collision damage coverage.

-At publishing time, the JetBlue Plus card from Barclaycard, Starwood Preferred Guest Card From American Express, Capital One Venture Rewards and Barclaycard Arrival Plus World Elite MasterCard credit cards are offered through Credit.com product pages, and Credit.com is compensated if our users apply for and ultimately sign up for any of these cards.
+At publishing time, the JetBlue Plus card from Barclaycard, Capital One Venture Rewards, Barclaycard Arrival Plus World Elite Mastercard, Discover it Miles, and Chase Sapphire Preferred credit cards are offered through Credit.com product pages, and Credit.com is compensated if our users apply for and ultimately sign up for any of these cards.
 However, this relationship does not result in any preferential editorial treatment.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.